Chart Color Schemes

 Belrose hosts an older demographic, ranking in the top quartile nationwide

 The median age in Belrose is 46 years, which is notably higher than Greater Sydney's average of 37 years and also above the Australian median of 38 years.
-Compared to Greater Sydney's average, the 75-84 age cohort is significantly over-represented in Belrose at 11.4%, while the 25-34 age group is under-represented at 5.0%.
-The concentration of the 75-84 age group in Belrose is well above the national average of 6.0%.
-Between the 2021 Census and the present, the population aged 15 to 24 has grown from 12.3% to 14.6%, while the 65 to 74 age cohort has declined from 10.2% to 8.5% and the 5 to 14 age group has dropped from 14.2% to 13.0%.
-By 2041, population forecasts indicate significant demographic changes for Belrose.
-The 85+ age cohort is projected to grow substantially, increasing by 320 people (64%) from 498 to 819.
-The aging population trend is evident, with those aged 65 and above comprising 70% of the projected growth.
+The 75-84 age cohort is over-represented in Belrose at 11.4%, compared to Greater Sydney's average, while the 25-34 age group is under-represented at 5.0%.
+This concentration of the 75-84 age group is higher than the national average of 6.0%.
+Between the 2021 Census and the present day, the 15 to 24 age group has increased from 12.3% to 14.6% of Belrose's population.
+Conversely, the 65 to 74 cohort has declined from 10.2% to 8.5%, and the 5 to 14 age group has decreased from 14.2% to 13.0%.
+Population forecasts for Belrose indicate significant demographic changes by 2041.
+The 85+ age cohort is projected to grow substantially, increasing by 322 people (65%) from 497 to 819.
+This growth is part of a broader trend of an aging population, with those aged 65 and above comprising 69% of the projected growth.
 Conversely, the 0 to 4 and 35 to 44 age cohorts are expected to experience population declines.